flatironinstitute/gp-shootout/README.md

 To test the basic installation, start MATLAB from the top-level `gp-shootout` directory (which will execute `startup`), then within MATLAB type `test_all`.

-To build then test all wrapped non-MATLAB methods:
+Advanced: to build then test all wrapped non-MATLAB methods:

-1) make sure you can call python from matlab, eg via `py.sys.version`.
+1) make sure you can call python from matlab, eg via `py.sys.version`
-2) from shell do `(cd algs/RLCM; ./buildit.sh)`,
+2) from shell do `(cd algs/RLCM; ./buildit.sh)`

 then from MATLAB run `test_all_nonmatlab`.